Matthew-Curry/re-region-api/README.md

   * AWS Systems Manager Parameter Store for database secrets
   * IAM for roles and policies required by all services used
   * VPC containing:
-    * Containers for both the http server and the API running on an EC2 instance
+    * EC2 instance
        * Running containers for an nginx webserver and the API through Docker compose
        * nginx configured to enforce HTTPS, the server has an SSL certifricate + private key that autorefreshes using Let's Encrypt and Certbot
     * Postgres RDS instance for the API's relational database
     * Needed subnets, route tables, and security groups
  ### CI/CD
   * AWS CodePipeline with integration with this repository to deploy changes
-  * AWS Codebuild to build Docker images from this repository and deploy to ECR, as well as to deploy a shell script and docker-compose.yml file to S3 used to start the application containers.
+  * AWS Codebuild to build Docker images from this repository's code and deploy to ECR, as well as to deploy a shell script and docker-compose.yml file to S3 used to start the application containers (these are pulled onto the EC2).

 ## Source Data
 Data is sourced to the app's Postgres DB using a dockerized ETL CLI tool I developed.
-The tool sources data from excel files published by the Tax Foundation and the Census Bureau Data API and loads to the database.
-This project is not affiliated with either of those orgnaizations and the ETL does modify the intial source data.
+The tool sources taxation related data from excel files published by the Tax Foundation and survery statistics from the Census Bureau Data API and loads to the database.
+This project is not affiliated with either of those orgnaizations and the ETL does modify the intial source data through aggregation and fuzzy matching.
 The link to that repository and more information about the source data can be found here: https://github.com/Matthew-Curry/re-region-etl/tree/main

 ## Next steps
 When I have time (and before my AWS free tier runs out) I plan to: